Syncfusion Feedback

 Attractive, customizable themes

-Cutting-edge design with several built-in themes, such as Fluent, Tailwind CSS, Bootstrap, Material, and Fabric.
-Utilize the online Theme Studio tool to customize themes of diagram easily.
+Create cutting-edge design with several built-in themes, including Fluent, Tailwind CSS, Bootstrap, Material, and Fabric.
+Utilize the online Theme Studio tool to customize Diagram themes easily.

 Globalization and localization